lfost42/lfost42/README.md

 <h1 align="center">Hi, I'm Lynda Foster!</h1>
 <h3 align="center">I'm a Cloud Engineer with a BS Computer Science, a specialization in Salesforce technologies, and a background in DevOps.</h3>

-- 🔭 I’m currently working on becoming a [Salesforce Certified Admininstrator](https://trailhead.salesforce.com).
+- 🔭 I’m currently working on becoming a [Salesforce Certified Platform App Builder](https://trailhead.salesforce.com).

 - 🌱 I’m currently learning **Apex, LWC, SOQL, VisualForce, and all other things Salesforce related!**